Publius Licinius Crassus (son of triumvir): Preparations for the East

-See also Battle of Carrhae: Political background in Rome.

 In a letter from February 55 BC, Cicero mentions the presence of Publius Crassus at a meeting held at his father's house.
 During these political negotiations, it was agreed that Cicero would not oppose a legatio, or state-sponsored junket, to the East by his longtime enemy Clodius Pulcher, in exchange for Marcus Crassus supporting an unidentified favor sought by Cicero.
 Although Clodius has sometimes been regarded as an agent or ally of Crassus, it is unclear whether his trip, probably to visit Byzantium or Galatia, was connected to Crassus's own intentions in the East.

 The triumviral negotiations at Ravenna and Luca had resulted in the prolongment of Caesar's Gallic command and the granting of an extended five-year proconsular province for each of the consuls of 55 BC.
 The Spanish provinces went to Pompeius; Crassus arranged to have Syria, with the transparent intention of launching a war against Parthia.
 Some Romans opposed the war.
-Cicero calls it a war nulla causa (“with no justification”), on the grounds that Parthia had a treaty with Rome.
+Cicero calls it a war nulla causa ("with no justification"), on the grounds that Parthia had a treaty with Rome.
 Others may have objected less to a war with Parthia than to the attempt of the triumvirate to amass power by waging it.
 Despite objections and a host of bad omens, Marcus Crassus set sail from Brundisium in November 55 BC.